Horseshoe

-A horseshoe is a fabricated product which is designed to protect a horse hoof from wear.
-Shoes are attached on the palmar surface (ground side) of the hooves, usually nailed through the insensitive hoof wall that is anatomically akin to the human toenail, although much larger and thicker.
-However there are also cases where shoes are glued.
+A horseshoe is a piece of equestrian equipment that protects a horse hoof from wear.
+Shoes are attached on the palmar surface (ground side) of the hooves, usually nailed through the insensitive hoof wall, anatomically akin to the human toenail.
+Horseshoes can also be glued in certain situations.

-Horseshoes are available in a wide variety of materials and styles, developed for different types of horses and to enable them to work.
+Horseshoes are available in a wide variety of materials and styles, developed for different types of horses and for the work they do.
 The most common materials are steel and aluminium, but specialized shoes may include use of rubber, plastic, magnesium, titanium, or copper.
 Steel tends to be preferred in sports in which a strong, long-wearing shoe is needed, such as polo, eventing, show jumping, and western riding events.
 Aluminium shoes are lighter, making them common in horse racing where a lighter shoe is desired, and often facilitate certain types of movement; they are often favored in the discipline of dressage.
 Some horseshoes have "caulkins", "caulks", or "calks": protrusions at the toe or heels of the shoe, or both, to provide additional traction.